mrbbowden/jchome/README.md

 example:
 ./sitetest.sh ipaddressofinstance
 ## Monitoring
-if this was a real site I would set it up in whatever site monitor tool was in use , preferably via the api
+if this was a real site I would set it up in whatever site monitor tool was in use , preferably via the tools api